Csabi99/Manguszta/README.md

     https://www.freecodecamp.org/news/python-requirementstxt-explained/

-<ins>How to run it (building and running the container, running your solution within the container):</ins>
+<ins>How to run milestone 2 (building and running the container, running your solution within the container):</ins>

     docker build -t manguszta_dl .
-    docker run -p 8888:8888 -v /path/to/repository/images:/app/images manguszta_dl
+    docker run --gpus all -p 8888:8888 -v /path/to/repository/images:/app/images manguszta_dl

-Open [http://localhost:8888](http://localhost:8888) in your browser
+1. Open [http://localhost:8888](http://localhost:8888) in your browser
+2. Execute the cells one after the other to train the model and evaluate it